-The House from "Morris's County Seats," circa 1875.
+The house from "Morris's County Seats," circa 1875.

-An 1829 engraving of the House, seen from across the lake, from "Neale's Views of Seats."
+An 1829 engraving of the house, seen from across the lake, from "Neale's Views of Seats."

-The Entrance Facade in 2019
+The entrance facade in 2019

-The Library ceiling
+Library coving and ceiling

 Garden & Outbuildings: The park includes the large lake of Comber Mere, a Site of Special Scientific Interest.

 Publisher: London: Debrett's Peerage Limited (New York: St. Martin's Press, Inc.)

 Title: Biographical Dictionary of British Architects, 1600-1840, A - HARDBACK

 Reference: pg.
 132